magosil86/witsGWAS/README.md

 ### Authors:

-Lerato E. Magosi, Scott Hazelhurst and WITS Bioinformatics
+Lerato E. Magosi, Scott Hazelhurst and the WITS Bioinformatics team

 ### License
 witsGWAS is offered under the MIT license.
 See LICENSE.txt.